seigot/python-learning-journal/FinalPresentationScript.md

 In conclusion, I designed and developed the Weekend Library Closing Time Finder system.
 This system not only recommends suitable library options but also provides the estimated travel time and the shortest path to each library.
 To improve system performance, I applied appropriate data structures and algorithms such as graph structures and Dijkstra’s algorithm.
-For future improvements, the system could incorporate real-time traffic updates, multiple transportation options such as public transit or walking, and ethical considerations such as accessibility support and the other.
+For future improvements, the system could incorporate real-time traffic updates, multiple transportation options such as public transit or walking, and ethical considerations such as accessibility support and other improvements.

 Thank you for listening.